Bence Gyöngyössy: Career

-From 1983 to 1988, he was a student of communication drama at the Ludwig Maximilian University of Munich.
+From 1983 to 1988, he was a student of communication drama at LMU Munich.
 From 1988 to 1994 he studied directing at the University of Television and Film Munich (HFF).
 Since 1983, he has been active in various film and television productions on all five continents.
 Over the years he has gained experience not only as a film director and scriptwriter, but also as a production manager, film producer and cinematographer.
 From 1997 to 2001 he was Programme Director and Member of the Board of RTL Klub, and from 2008 to 2009 he was Programme Director and Member of the Board of TV2.
 He currently works as a film writer, director and producer in Budapest.